-Co-hosts for the event include West Virginia Northern Community College, the West Virginia University Masters of Social Work Program, Wheeling branch, and the Brooke County Health Department.
+Co-hosts for the event include West Virginia Northern Community College, the West Virginia University Masters of Social Work Program, the St. John’s Home for Children Organization, and the Brooke County Health Department.

-More than 100 professionals, including social workers, nurses, counselors, addictions specialists and domestic violence prevention specialists are expected to attend the symposium.
-One difference in the schedule this year will be the addition of tracks.
-Following the keynote presentation each morning, each series of sessions will feature an offering on infants/children, teens/young adults and middle/older adults.
+Multiple professionals, including social workers, nurses, licensed counselors, addictions specialists and domestic violence prevention specialists are expected to attend the symposium.
+Following the keynote presentation each morning, there will be a series of sessions presented throughout the remainder of the day.

 This year’s symposium will provide 12 CEUs (1.5 CEUs per session) for social workers and licensed counselors and 14.4 CEUs (1.8 CEUs per session) for nurses.